DanielaValero/second-brain/notesbook/soft/01-career/interview-questions.md

 5. What type of work environment do I thrive in?

-**Round 2.**
-- Management Style.
-How I lead teams and ensure good processes are followed.
-- What metrics do I use day to day?
-- How do I ensure diversity in my teams?
-- Give example of difficult stakeholders that I have worked with.
-Why they were difficult?
-How did I manage them?
-- Give Example of difficult employees I had to work with.
-How I managed them?
-- My priorities in the current role are?
-Why?

-**Round 3.
-Face to face at Spotify office.**
-Round a.
-Technical.
-- Draw architecture of my current applications/project.
-Descibe each part how they interact etc. OR They can provide a scenario.
-(I suggest ask for scenario)
-Round b.
-- Many real world situations and examples questions.
-Examples of providing negative feedback.
-Describe the impact.
-- What objectives have been set for me, in my current role?
-How i deliver it.
-- Scenario example, where i have backed a team member or colleague to deliver a piece of work.

 **Eng manager questions**
 - How do you handle conflict?
 - How would I monitor team performance from a Product perspective.
 - Tell me about a time you had an underperforming direct report